[Greater Baltimore]

 County Commissioner - District 5

-Housing Officials
+Housing Official

 1. Christopher Heyn

-Director of Land and Resource Management
+Director of Planning & Land Management